 Any long-term solution must be technically feasible, legally permissible, environmentally and socially acceptable and financially viable.

-How will the terminal protection structure (seawall) component of the long-term solution impact the beach?
+How would the terminal protection structure (seawall) component of the long-term solution impact the beach?

 There is no simple answer to this question.